kiranvodrahalli/kiranvodrahalli.github.io/notes/liveTeX/MITdeep2019.md

 #### What can you do with this?

 Can we prove approximate global convergence?
+Well we could carefully look at landscape and avoid getting stuck (Rong from the morning).

+This gives a new philosophy.
+We try to prove something about the behavior of the trajectory.
+So we'll get approximate convergence.
+We have a two step strategy:

+* Prove convergence of the risk of \\(\rho_t\\).

+* Connect back by using the general theorem.

+The general upshot of this theorem is that it gives good results for finite dimension.
+But the dependence on \\(D\\) is not really well understood --- there are bounds, but not good bounds.

+What are the fixed points of the PDE?
+We will get stuck in fixed points.
+A fixed point is the derivative with respect to time is 0.
+The converse is not obvious but is true.
+This implies that rho is inside (supported on) the set of \\(\theta\\) such that the gradient with respect to \\(\theta\\) of \\(\Psi\\) is 0.

+If you're a physicist this makes sense --- you have a fluid particle, each particle feels zero force.
+Now what are the global minima?
+The loss function is quadratic in \\(\rho\\); \\(\rho\\) lies on the probability simplex.
+Then you can apply Lagrange multipliers, then the global minima such that the
+\\(supp(\rho) \subseteq arg\min_{\theta} \Psi(\theta, \rho)\\).
+So not all fixed points are global minima.
+But these equations are not too far apart.
+These two conditions are not too different, so proofs of convergence will go through.

+Intuitively, consider fixed point \\(\rho^*\\) that is supported everywhere.

+We assume that this is a well-behaved probability distribution.
+If you can avoid \\(\rho_t\\) becoming degenerate, then you can get global convergence.

 ### Langevin Diffusions in Non-convex Risk Minimization (Maxim Raginsky)